-2004 to 2007 were years marked by God’s guiding hand.
-Dr. Dennis Dirks, then Academic Dean of Talbot and Dr. Gregory Hagg, Vice President of Chosen People Ministries and newly appointed Talbot professor, worked diligently to satisfy the requirements for accreditation with the Western Association of Schools and Colleges (WASC), the New York Board of Regents (NYBR), and the Association of Theological Schools (ATS).
+The years 2004 to 2007 were marked by God’s guiding hand.
+Dr. Dennis Dirks, then Academic Dean of Talbot, and Dr. Gregory Hagg, Vice President of Chosen People Ministries and newly appointed Talbot professor, worked diligently to satisfy the requirements for accreditation with the Western Association of Schools and Colleges (WASC), the New York Board of Regents (NYBR), and the Association of Theological Schools (ATS).
 The Lord’s favor was evident in the process with small and large events that were clearly orchestrated by Him to affirm this academic/missionary partnership.
 The first accredited courses were offered in 2007.

-Since that time (to the fall of 2021) there have been 25 Feinberg Center students graduating with a Master of Divinity degree from the Feinberg Program.
+As of the fall of 2021, twenty-five students have graduated with a Master of Divinity degree from Talbot School of Theology through the Feinberg Program.
 They have been almost equally divided between Jewish and non-Jewish, male and female, and single and married.
 They have come from a dozen states and have heritages ranging from Romanian, Ukrainian, Puerto Rican, Chinese, and Kenyan.
-This diversity of students has enhanced the education as they have come with different backgrounds and perspectives but with a unified calling to Jewish ministry.
+This diversity of students has enhanced their education as they have come with different backgrounds and perspectives but with a unified calling to Jewish ministry.

 The Feinberg Library of 12,000 volumes was acquired at the outset of the program and is now housed in the lower level of the building in Brooklyn.
-Students have access to Talbot’s library holdings and online resources, as well as the numerous New York area libraries.
+Students also have access to Talbot’s library holdings and online resources, as well as to the numerous New York area libraries.